cyberbotics/webots-doc/guide/using-python.md

 ### Python Libraries

-The sample simulation `WEBOTS_HOME/projects/web/visual_tracking` use the Python [OpenCV](http://opencv.org/) library and [NumPy](http://numpy.org/) package.
+The `WEBOTS_HOME/projects/web/visual_tracking` sample simulation uses the Python [OpenCV](http://opencv.org/) and [NumPy](http://numpy.org/) packages.
-So this library has to be installed on the system in order to correctly run the simulation.
+So these packages have to be installed on the system in order to correctly run this simulation.

 #### Linux